harrisoncramer/serverless-typescript/README.md

 ## Development

-To run a function locally (compile the files in typescript, then run the compiled `.js` function):

-`yarn local FUNCTION_NAME`
+To spin up the development server locally, run `yarn dev`

+This is an alias for the `serverless offline` command which uses the serverless-offline plugin to spin up a development server with our lambdas at various endpoints.

+The functions can then be hit with Postman, Curl, or another service.

+To run a function in isolation use the `yarn local` command, followed by the function name.
+This is an alias for `serverless invoke local --function`

-To run a function on the cloud that's been deployed:
+To run the same function on the cloud, after deployment, use `yarn cloud`

-`yarn cloud FUNCTION_NAME`

 ## Deployment

-`yarn prod:deploy`
+`yarn deploy`

-This command set the `NODE_ENV` to production, loading the correct environment variables, and then deploys the function to the cloud (configuration inside the `.yml` file).
+This command set the `NODE_ENV` to production, loading the correct environment variables, and then deploys the function to the cloud (configuration inside the `serverless.ts` file).